ehsalazar/ph2-p10-shared-meal/README.md

 ### TODOs

+  - App has been deployed to Heroku, however:
+    - There are persistent "Internal Server Errors".
+    - Heroku logs indicate ActiveRecord timeouts after 5 seconds.
   - Need to include error handling.
   - Need to continue CSS styling.
   - Need to incorporate Google Maps API.